aloksingh925/MyInformation/README.md

 # MyInformation
-we will stored my project information
+we will stored my project information to memory